benr0th/Gravibowl/README.md

 # Gravibowl
-An Android game where you use gravity to launch your ship to bowl.
+Mobile game where you use gravity to launch your ship to bowl.